El código de conducta también está disponible en español.

-Be considerate in speech and actions, and actively seek to acknowledge and respect the boundaries of fellow community members.
+Be considerate in speech and actions, and actively seek to acknowledge and respect the boundaries of people who participate in rOpenSci activities.

 Take care of each other.
 Alert a member of the Code of Conduct Committee (named below) if you notice a dangerous situation, someone in distress, or a potential violation of this Code of Conduct, even if it seems inconsequential.

 We do not tolerate harassment in any form.
-Refrain from demeaning, discriminatory, or harassing behavior and speech.
-Harassment includes, but is not limited to:
+Adherence to our Code of Conduct requires refraining from demeaning, discriminatory, or harassing behavior and speech including, but not limited to:

-- offensive comments related to gender, gender identity and expression, age, sexual orientation, disability, physical appearance, body size, race, ethnicity, religion (or lack thereof), or technology choices
+- offensive comments related to gender, gender identity and expression, age, sexual orientation, disability, physical appearance, body size, race, ethnicity, religion (or lack thereof), nationality, native language, or technology choices

 - unwelcome comments regarding a person’s lifestyle choices and practices, including those related to food, health, parenting, drugs, or employment

-- sustained or willful disruption of discussions, talks, or other events
+- sustained or willful disruption of discussions, talks, or other events, including online discussion.

 - deliberate intimidation